The Structure of Flavor Mixing and Reconstruction of the Mass Matrix: PMNS in the Hierarchy Limit

 Here, a global unphysical phase $e^{-i\lambda_0^\nu}$ has been added at the right side.
-A general $3\times3$ unitary matrix includes $3^2$ d.o.f.
-On a mass basis, each field can be redefined by a global $U(1)$ random global phase $\psi_i^q\rightarrow e^{i\kappa_i^q}\psi_i^q$.
+A general $3\times3$ unitary matrix includes $3^2$ d.o.f. (including a global phase).
+On a mass basis, each field can be re-defined by a global $U(1)$ random global phase $\psi_i^q\rightarrow e^{i\kappa_i^q}\psi_i^q$.
 Using the transformation, five unphysical phases can be eliminated, leaving only 3 angles and 1 phase, which corresponds to the same number of observables in PMNS mixings.
 The process is called rephasing \cite{Branco2012RMP}.
 At the right of eq. (\ref{eq.III07}), there are also 9 parameters: 1 global phase $e^{-i\lambda_0^\nu}$, $3$ charged lepton rotation angles $\theta^l_i$, $3$ neutrino rotation angles $\theta^\nu_i$ and 2 relative phases.
 After the rephasing process, which eliminates 5 unphysical parameters, only 4 physical quantities remain.

 If the mass hierarchy and flavor mixings are two independent questions, the necessary condition is that flavor mixing must be parameterized by 4 quantities that do not depend on the form of the mass matrix.
 From the diagonal mass matrix, ${\bf U}_0^l$ can be used to reconstruct the mass matrix